organisciak/dissertation/document/2_crowdsourcing.md

 At the same time, loose collaborations are easier to organize, allowing the pursuit of individual needs at scales beyond the capabilities of a single person.

 [^Starbucks]: http://mystarbucksidea.force.com/
-  This presents what would amount to the first few weeks of an introductory crowdsourcing course.

 **Citizen science**.
 Citizen science refers to collaboration between scientific communities and members of the public on research.